-All applicants are required to consult the relevant OT Government in the development of their application and letters of support should be provided at Stage 2.
+All applicants are required to consult the relevant OT Government in the development of their application and letters of support should be provided.
 If obtaining letter(s) of support from relevant OT government(s) has not been possible, please explain why not.
-All projects must show support from OT stakeholders such as OT governments and/or OT civil society.
+All projects must show support from OT-stakeholders such as OT governments and/or OT civil society.

-Relevant UKOT Governments may also be contacted by Defra for feedback on all Stage 2 applications which will assist the DPAG and Defra in their overall assessment and recommendations.
+Relevant UKOT Governments will also be contacted by Defra for feedback on applications which will assist the DPAG and Defra in their overall assessment and recommendations.